A heart rate monitor is an electronic device that is worn on the body and provides real-time information about the state

-What we like: We like the fact that you can sync it with virtually any late model smartphone, smartwatch or fitness tracker.
+What we like: We like the fact that you can sync it with virtually any late-model smartphone, smartwatch or fitness tracker.
 We appreciate the IP67 rating.
 Which means it’s ready for the pool.
-And we appreciate the accuracy of the heart rate readout you get with this device.
-Higher than most wrist-oriented monitors.
+And we appreciate the accuracy of the heart rate readout.

 Flaws: It seems they didn’t put the same amount of thought into the band that they put into the rest of the device.
 It’s a bit sponge-like and can get uncomfortable on hot days.

 9. Polar OH1

 We always appreciate it when a manufacturer provides multiple ways to benefit from a product.
-That’s one reason the Polar OH1 found a place on our list.
-While you’ll need to supply your own readout device they give you two ways to capture your heart rate.
+The Polar OH1 gives you two ways to capture your heart rate.
 Either through a forearm strap or a discrete, waterproof device that captures the heart rate at the temple.

-What we like: You’ll get reliably accurate heart rate readings that can be synced with any Bluetooth or ANT+ device.
-We applaud the fact that they provide two ways to use the device; either around around the forearm or against the temple.
+What we like: You’ll get reliably accurate heart rate readings that you can sync with any Bluetooth or ANT+ device.
+We applaud the fact that they provide two ways to use the device.
 And it’s fully waterproof for swimmers.

-Flaws: This is a small device so the activation button is necessarily small too.
-Some people will take exception to that.
+Flaws: This is a small device, so the activation button is necessarily small too.
 Also, it doesn’t hold a charge all that long.

 Bringing up the rear of our list is the Alpha Heart Rate Monitor & Sportswatch from Mio.
-This is a true heart rate monitor watch and has been designed primarily with that in mind.
-Frankly, the design leaves something to be desired.
-Which is why it finds itself in the #10 position.
-But there’s no arguing with the effectiveness.
-Which is why it’s on the list at all.
+This watch features a genuine heart rate monitor that’s very accurate and reliable.
+There’s no arguing with the effectiveness, which is why it’s on our list.